 - Incomplete received in MEd term must be completed by April 1

-An Incomplete Grade Request Form must be completed and submitted prior to the conclusion of the term in order for an incomplete course grade to be granted.
+Students may not register for additional coursework with more than one incomplete course grade.
+An Incomplete Grade Request Form must be discussed and agreed to by student and instructor prior to the conclusion of the term in order for an incomplete course grade to be granted.
 Forms are available from the office of the Graduate School of Education.
-Students may not register for additional coursework with more than one incomplete course grade.

 Grade Point Average

 Students wishing to file grievances on academic issues should submit written appeals to the Dean of the Graduate School of Education following attempts to resolve the problem with the faculty member.
-Academic grievances concerning a faculty member should be directed initially to that faculty member, then to the Dean of the Graduate School of Education.
-Grievances may also be filed with the use of the Academic Affairs Grievance Form, on covenant.edu: https://portal.covenant.edu/forms?form_id=31
+Academic grievances concerning a faculty member should be directed initially to that faculty member, then to the Dean of Education.

 - All student grievances must be submitted in writing to the proper college official.